-REO FM FNT

-LEGISLATIVE REFERENCE PAGE REFERENCE

-In relation to administrative action complaints the annual report for a financial year must contain:

-Local Government Regulation 2012 s187 68

-Local Government Regulation 2012 s187 68

-Local Government Regulation 2012 s187 68

-s187 Local Government Regulation 2012 s187 Local Government Regulation 2012 s187 Local Government Regulation 2012 s187 Local Government Regulation 2012 s187

-The annual report for a financial year must contain the following information about any overseas travel made by a councillor or local government employee in an official capacity during the financial year:

-for a councillor - the name of the councillor Local Government Regulation 2012 s188 71 for a local government employee - the name of, and position held by, the local government employee Local Government Regulation 2012 s188 71 the destination of the overseas travel Local Government Regulation 2012 s188 71 the purpose of the overseas travel Local Government Regulation 2012 s188 71 the cost of the overseas travel Local Government Regulation 2012 s188 71
+REQUIREMENT LEGISLATIVE REFERENCE PAGE REFERENCE In relation to administrative action complaints the annual report for a fi nancial year must contain: a statement about the local government's commitment to dealing fairly with administrative action complaints Local Government Regulation 2012 s187 68 a statement about how the local government has implemented its complaints management process, including an assessment of the local government's performance in resolving complaints under the process.
+Local Government Regulation 2012 s187 68 the number of the following during the financial year: administrative action complaints made to the local government Local Government Regulation 2012 s187 68 administrative action complaints resolved by the local government under the complaints management process Local Government Regulation 2012 s187 68 administrative action complaints not resolved by the local government under the complaints management process; and Local Government Regulation 2012 s187 68 the number of administrative action complaints not resolved by the local government under the complaints management process that were made in a previous financial year.
+Local Government Regulation 2012 s187 68 ear must contain the following inform rnment employee in an official capaci for a councillor - the name of the councillor Local Government Regulation 2012 s188 71 for a local government employee - the name of, and position held by, the local government employee Local Government Regulation 2012 s188 71 the destination of the overseas travel Local Government Regulation 2012 s188 71 the purpose of the overseas travel Local Government Regulation 2012 s188 71 the cost of the overseas travel Local Government Regulation 2012 s188 71

-REQUIREMENT LEGISLATIVE REFERENCE PAGE REFERENCE The annual report for a financial ye ar must contain a summary of: the local government's expenditure for the financial year on grants to community organisations Local Government Regulation 2012 s189 92 - 102 expenditure from each councillor's discretionary fund, including: Local Government Regulation 2012 s189 N/A the name of each community organisation to which an amount was allocated from the fund; and Local Government Regulation 2012 s189 92 - 101 • the amount and purpose of the allocation.
+REQUIREMENT LEGISLATIVE REFERENCE PAGE REFERENCE The annual report for a financial ye ar must contain a summary of: the local government's expenditure for the financial year on grants to community organisations Local Government Regulation 2012 s189 92 - 102 expenditure from each councillor's discretionary fund, including: Local Government Regulation 2012 s189 N/A the name of each community organisation to which an amount was allocated from the fund; and Local Government Regulation 2012 s189 92 - 101 the amount and purpose of the allocation.
 Local Government Regulation 2012 s189 92 - 101 The annual report for a financial ye ar must also contain the following in formation: the chief executive officer's assessment of the local government's progress towards implementing its 5-year corporate plan and annual operational plan Local Government Regulation 2012 s190 11 particulars of other issues relevant to making an informed assessment of the local government's operations and performance in the financial year Local Government Regulation 2012 s190 76 -101 an annual operations report for each commercial business unit, which means a document that contains the following information for the previous financial year: N/A information that allows an informed assessment of the unit's operations, including a comparison with the unit's annual performance plan Local Government Regulation 2012 s190 N/A particulars of any changes made to the unit's annual performance plan for the previous financial year, including the impact the changes had on the unit's financial position, operating surplus or deficit and prospects.
 Local Government Regulation 2012 s190 N/A particulars of any directions the local government gave the unit Local Government Regulation 2012 s190 N/A